Stimulus checks are coming to help American families

 If you are expecting a check:

-If you expect to receive your stimulus payment via a physical check (for example, if you do not get your tax refund direct-deposited into your account), we strongly recommend members consider alternatives to making a branch appointment.
+If you expect to receive your stimulus payment via a physical check (for example, if you do not get your tax refund direct-deposited into your account), we strongly recommend members consider alternatives to visiting a branch.
 For your convenience, the following options are available for you to deposit your check:

 Drive-Up service is available Monday through Friday at our Hilo, Kailua-Kona, and Kaloko Branches.
 Please see below for times: